aradburn/discograph/README.md

 # Discograph2

-Social Graphing for the Discogs Database
+Interactive visualization of the Discogs Database

 ## What is this?

-Discograph2 is an interactive visualization of the relationships between musicians, bands and labels. :notes:
+Discograph2 visualizes the relationships between musicians, bands and labels.

-All of Discograph2's data is derived from the [Discogs](http://www.discogs.com) discography database: nearly 7 million artists, 1 million labels, and 10 million releases creating a network of nearly 100 million different relationships.
+All of Discograph2's data is derived from the [Discogs](http://www.discogs.com) discography database: nearly 7 million artists, 1 million labels, and 10 million releases creating a network of over 100 million different relationships.

 ## How do I use this?